3 nights starting from

 Day 1: Pisa

-Fly from Gatwick to Pisa and transfer to city centre to see the wondrous collection of buildings in the Campo dei Miracoli and the art contained therein – the magnificent Duomo, Baptistry and, of course, the Leaning Tower, originally intended as the bell tower to the Duomo.
+Fly from Heathrow to Pisa and transfer to the city centre to see the wondrous collection of buildings in the Campo dei Miracoli and the art contained therein – the magnificent Duomo, Baptistry and, of course, the Leaning Tower, originally intended as the bell tower to the Duomo.
 Remarkably the buildings date back to the 11th century.
 Transfer to Lucca for check in.
 Welcome drink, lecture from Clare and dinner with wine at the hotel.

 Day 2: Lucca